 Understanding how pit stains form helps you prevent against them.
 Here are some leading causes of those pesky yellow stains:

 1. Proteins in Your Sweat

-Cotton also contains proteins, making it susceptible to pit stains.
+Cotton also contains proteins, so cotton shirts are susceptible to pit stains.
 (Read on to learn how to prevent pit stains by choosing the right fabrics.)
 Cotton also absorbs moisture, so it’s not an ideal fabric for heavy sweaters.

 3. Your Hamper Habits

 We all do it: You toss your sweaty shirt directly into the hamper until laundry day.
 But this creates a breeding ground for yellow stains, which are especially noticeable on white shirts.

-The more time sweat and aluminum have to soak into your shirt, the more difficult they become to remove.
+The more time sweat and aluminum have to soak into your shirt, the more difficult they are to remove.

 Many people make the mistake of bleaching their white shirts to get their yellow pit stains out, but that makes the stain much worse.

 If you’re looking for the best ways to pre-treat a pesky sweat stain, keep reading!